Mulling

 Eyes

-the drive; the barn's gaping mouth swallowing me.
-Stomping off snow
+up the drive; the barn’s gaping mouth swallows me.
+Stomping off

-I see firewood stacked, waiting, against a wall.
-I take an armful,
+snow I see firewood stacked, waiting, against a wall.
+I take an

-knowing she'll be needing it, and turning into the hall, entering by
+armful, knowing she’ll be needing it, and turn into the hall,

-the kitchen's back door, out of the dark, blessing the light, the
+entering the kitchen’s back door, out of the dark, blessing the

-warming flames crackling in the fireplace, the room smelling of
+light, warming flames crackling in the fireplace, the room smelling

 What

-I know of loving begins in that kitchen: no formal lessons, just
+I know of loving began in that kitchen: no formal lessons, just

 observing actions, watching my grandmother loving and caring, caring